 Practical Considerations

-- LLCs should prepare to gather historical and current applicant/owner information and ensure data security and privacy policies are sufficient for sensitive filings.
+- Reporting Companies should prepare to gather historical and current applicant/owner information and ensure data security and privacy policies are sufficient for sensitive filings.

 - The State of New York has not yet issued final implementation guidance or released its filing portal.

-If you have clients who are a manager or beneficial owner of a New York LLC, now is the time to evaluate exemptions, collect necessary information, and monitor further state guidance as implementing regulations are expected soon.
+If you have clients who are a manager or beneficial owner of a Reporting Company, now is the time to evaluate exemptions, collect necessary information, and monitor further state guidance as implementing regulations are expected soon.